-In recent years, the amount of exports from Japan to China has significantly decreased, and it is hard to say that Japanese products are affecting the Chinese domestic industry.
+In recent years, the volume of exports from Japan to China has significantly decreased, and it is hard to say that Japanese products are affecting the Chinese domestic industry.
 In addition, despite the fact that chemical China, which is the main supply destination of the products to be surveyed, have reduced the demand for such products due to strengthened domestic environmental regulations, Chinese companies seem to be excessively expanding their production capacity.
 Even if indicators such as sales of domestic Chinese industry are deteriorating, careful consideration is needed as to whether the cause is exports from Japan.

-Japan will with industry continue to focus on China so that this measure does not become inconsistent with the WTO Agreement.
+Japan will, in cooperation with the industry, continue to focus on China so that they will promptly terminate/correct AD measures that are inconsistent with the WTO Agreement.